mach-composer/mach-composer-cli/docs/src/components/structure.md

 The deployment of a full-fledged component typically flows through the following steps:

-1. Serverless function is built, packaged up and uploaded to a shared resources all environments and sites can access.
+1. Serverless function is built, packaged up and uploaded to a shared resources all environments and sites can access.<br>
    **Note** at this point, no actual deployment is made; the function doesn't run yet.
-2. At the moment the MACH composer deploys a site's Terraform configuration, it uses the component's Terraform configuration to make the necessary modifications to the resources.
+2. At the moment the MACH composer deploys a site's Terraform configuration, it uses the component's Terraform configuration to make the necessary modifications to the resources.<br>
    For example: create the function app instance, necessary routing, etc.
 3. MACH composer will use the packages function (from step 1) to deploy the function itself

 !!! info "Simple components"
       Not all components need to be a serverless function.
-A component might be just a set of Terraform instructions to, for example, create a custom product type in commercetools.
+A component might be just a set of Terraform instructions to, for example, create a custom product type in commercetools.<br>
       In that case, step 1 and 3 will be skipped.

 Zooming in on the [main diagram](../index.md#how-does-it-work), you'll see the steps illustrated.